amankushwaha577/CasinoPie/README.md

 ## Technologies

-The core technologies of _Cherry Charm_ are JavaScript, WebGL and WebAssembly (WASM).
+The core technologies of _SlotPie_ are JavaScript, WebGL and WebAssembly (WASM).
 The following libraries and tools are used:

 | Name              | License | Description                                  |
 | ----------------- | :-----: | -------------------------------------------- |